jphaugla/redisAthenaQuickSight/README.md

 * This RE EC2 resource has UserData entries to create the Redis Cluster, create a redis database, and load a very small amount of sample redis data using the github after also installing git
 * Two additional nodes are added to the cluster to make it a three node cluster
 * The redis connector is also in a nested cloudformation script called *RedisConnector.yaml*.
 This connector allows athena to access Redis.
+# Optional additional *HAProxyVPC.yaml*.
+This allows an HA proxy in a separate VPC to reach to the redis installation in the main VPC

 &nbsp;